-In our experience, typical outcomes for life insurance ratings are as follows.
+In my experience, typical outcomes for life insurance ratings are as follows.

 Preferred Plus Rating: This level is meant only for the best of the best applicants.
 If you qualify for this rating then you will pay the cheapest rates the insurance company offers.